 M.R.
 Angus Ranch was established in 1977 at Tie Siding, WY, by Juan and Joni Reyes.
 The original cow herd consisted of twelve registered Angus cows with Eileenmere bloodlines.
 Ranching at 8,000+ feet it was quickly realized that finding a cow herd with the right genetics and conformation was of upmost importance to survive at high altitude.
 After much consideration, the decision was made to expand by purchasing cows from the Fairview Ranch dispersal sale.
 Most of which were of Canadian breeding.
 Today’s herd consists of over 1200 head which can be trace back to those original bloodlines.

 After considerable losses to Brisket Disease we started working with Colorado State University and Joe Schamel.
 We started PAP testing in 1979 to minimize our loss.
 Since that time M.R.
-Angus Ranch has PAP tested over 6400 head.
+Angus Ranch has PAP tested over 7600 head.
 We have been working with Dr. Tim Holt since 1990.
-Our hope is that someday a simple gene mapping test, regardless of elevation, can guarantee us and our producers a greater genetic pool to work with than we have today.

 Our bulls are raised and developed in realistic range environment.
-These bulls summer at Tie Siding, WY at 8,000+ feet from May to November.
-Short mountain grass and mineral is all they see during that time.
-They are PAP tested at Tie Siding by Dr. Tim Holt.
-In November when the bulls get back to Wheatland they are turned out on field roughage until the feed is gone.
-Then the bulls go on a 42-46 Mcal ration that is 60% roughage.
+The bulls summer at Tie Siding, Wyoming typically from June to October.
+During that time all they see is short mountain grass and mineral.
+The bulls are pap tested at 8,000’ the last week of September by Dr. Tim Holt.
+When the bulls get back to Wheatland, they are turned out on field roughage until the feed is gone.
+Then the bulls go on a 40 Mcal ration that is 78% roughage.
 The bulls are not pushed.
 They run in their working clothes and receive no special treatment.

 Juan, Joni, Jason, Jennifer and Mick